 In our study we sought to map funding for a broad range of projects that directly support income earning, as well as projects which both support greater economic rights for women and girls and create an enabling environment for WEE.
 The WEE framework was developed using an evidence-based approach and in consultation with experts and partners knowledgeable in the broad range of factors that are key to realising WEE.
-The full framework is outlined on page 19 of the methodology and explains how you may categorise sectors/projects by the role they play in supporting WEE.
-Projects can be organised into three main WEE categories and their relevant sub-categories:
+The full framework is outlined on page 19 of the methodology and explains how you may categorise sectors/projects by the role they play in supporting WEE.5 Projects can be organised into three main WEE categories and their relevant sub-categories:

 Employment, entrepreneurship & productive resource access: This category includes activities most directly related to income earning.
-This includes access to productive
+This includes access to productive and income generating resources, such as banking and financial services, and sectors vital to WEE.

-&lt;sup>5 This step by step guide covers international funding data sources.
+5 This step by step guide covers international funding data sources.
 However, this methodology has been applied and tested by national public expenditure experts for tracking national funding to WEE in six countries: Bangladesh, Kenya, Nigeria, Ethiopia, Pakistan, and Uganda.
 As such it is possible to apply this guide to national data sources.
 Please see our reports series for full details.